Is Zucchini Low FODMAP? Safe Servings, Recipes & Tips

 Size matters - Choose small to medium zucchini (6-8 inches long) for best flavor and texture.
 Giant zucchini tend to be watery and seedy.

 Use both yellow and green - Yellow summer squash has the same FODMAP profile as green zucchini and can be used interchangeably.
+Mixing colors makes dishes more visually appealing.

 Buying and Storage Tips